karthikeyan-r/conf_track_mgmt/Assumptions_Algorithms.md

 # Algorithm
-This algorithm forms cubset of array for given set of array with non-repeative unique combination.
+This algorithm forms subset of array for given set of array with non-repeative unique combination.
 Calculate total sum of duration for each collection of duration.
 If sum of minutes falls within the acceptable range of duration for session; then corresponding presentation collection is assigned to the session.
 ####Sample Data

 ```java